cmdcolin/awesome-genome-visualization/CONTRIBUTING.md

 I will basically incorporate any suggestion and the definition of a genome visualization is pretty loose

-Just keep things in alphabetical order, and add it to a category if there is one

-Some categories, such as the large "Other" category should probably be characterized better

-The website is not deployed using TOOLS.json

-To deploy the website
+The README on the github website is automatically generated from TOOLS.json.
+If you want you can submit a PR against the README.md format but I'd prefer if you update the TOOLS.json with your tool, add a picture to the awesome-genome-visualization/static/ folder too!

+## Deploying

     cd awesome-genome-visualization
-npm run deploy
+    yarn deploy

-To develop
-npm run develop
+## Updating README.md

+    node index.js > README.md